gudqs7/ppocr-docker/PaddleOCR/doc/doc_en/inference_en.md

 ```bash
 Predicts of ./doc/imgs_words_en/word_336.png:('super', 0.9999073)
 ```

 **Note**：Since the above model refers to [DTRB](https://arxiv.org/abs/1904.01906) text recognition training and evaluation process, it is different from the training of lightweight Chinese recognition model in two aspects:

 - The image resolution used in training is different: the image resolution used in training the above model is [3，32，100], while during our Chinese model training, in order to ensure the recognition effect of long text, the image resolution used in training is [3, 32, 320].
 The default shape parameter of the inference stage is the image resolution used in training phase, that is [3, 32, 320].
 Therefore, when running inference of the above English model here, you need to set the shape of the recognition image through the parameter `rec_image_shape`.

 - Character list: the experiment in the DTRB paper is only for 26 lowercase English characters and 10 numbers, a total of 36 characters.
 All upper and lower case characters are converted to lower case characters, and characters not in the above list are ignored and considered as spaces.
 Therefore, no characters dictionary file is used here, but a dictionary is generated by the below command.
-Therefore, the parameter `rec_char_type` needs to be set during inference, which is specified as "en" in English.

 ```
 self.character_str = "0123456789abcdefghijklmnopqrstuvwxyz"